What is Physie?

 Book a trial and give it a try!

 How much does it cost?

 Sunnybank Physie is very affordable, between $5 and $8 per lesson depending on attendance.
-Each age group (with the exception of our kindy class) is given the opportunity to attend two classes per week.
+Each age group (with the exception of our Little Stars class) is given the opportunity to attend two classes per week.

 Annual registration with BjP is $88 which entitles you to learning the syllabus, free download of the year's syllabus music and instructional videos, and access to team and individual competitions.

 We offer 4 trial classes for $20 so you can give it a try!

 When are our classes?

 Our classes are held in school and community halls in various locations throughout the south-western suburbs of Brisbane including Holland Park, Mount Gravatt, Annerley and Moorooka.